FxSchrauber/lwks-fx/DVE/DVE_Extras/Orbit/README.md

 --------------------------------------------------------------------------

 ### Effect description:
-The `Rounds` slider lets the minimized foreground texture circle around the set `Effect center` (only 2D).
+The `Rounds` slider lets the minimized foreground texture circle around the set `Effect center`.
+(only 2D)
 `Spin` enables a self-rotation of the foreground.
 ![](IMG/img1.jpg)
 <a href="https://www.lwks.com/index.php?option=com_kunena&func=view&catid=6&id=190102&limit=15&limitstart=15&Itemid=81#190202"  target="blank">Tests with this effect and previous prototypes.</a>